CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/install-grafana/configure-grafana.md

 ## Verify That HTTPS Works

-It is important to verify that Grafana is only accessible though HTTPS and not HTTP connection.
+It is important to verify that Grafana is only accessible through HTTPS.

 1. On the Web Application Server open a web browser.
 1. Browse to `http://localhost:3000/`.